administrativetrick/cribl-tanium-events/README.md

 ## Release Notes

+## Version 0.6.5 - 2022-07-06
+Added additional comments into taniumsplunkapp pipeline to make their uses clear Added AutoTimestamp function for use with Tanium data sent via syslog.
+This function is disabled by default but can be enabled for those sending via syslog.
+Removed filter to replace spaces with _'s to better match Splunk App

+### Version 0.6.4 - 2022-03-23
+Added a lookup function in the taniumsplunkapp pipeline that can be used to enrich Tanium data with an approval status for events that have a MD5_Hash or product_usage_name that matches a value in the lookup.

 ### Version 0.6.3 - 2022-03-17
 Added comments to Routes to better explain their purpose.
 Added space saving routes into their own groups.
 Added route for use with the Tanium Splunk App.